domidimi/web_backgrounds/README.md

-ng_wallpaper
+Wallpaper
 ============

+Download an image from a remote site and set is as background

-Set National Geographic's picture of the day as wallpaper
+Currently only National Geographic's picture of the day is supported